-- 1. Administer LTF, STA and SGR programs to ensure regulatory compliance with the Transportation Development Act regulations. - 2.
+- 1. Administer and monitor LTF, STA and SGR programs to ensure regulatory compliance with the Transportation Development Act regulations. - 2.
 Assist city and County staff in preparing the LTF, STA and SGR claims for transit, bicycle/pedestrian, and local street purposes; evaluate and process claims from local agencies; submit allocation instructions to the County Auditor-Controller to disburse the money and monitor the LTF and STA accounts in trust at the County. - 3.
-Work with the County Auditor-Controller to prepare the revenue receipt estimates and monitor receipts. - 4.
-Complete the annual fiscal and compliance audits of LTF, STA, SGR, Proposition 1B (Prop 1B) and Local Carbon Transit Operations Program (LCTOP) funds; submit completed audits to the State as required; review audits; and follow-up on compliance with claimants.
+Work with the County Auditor-Controller to prepare the revenue receipt estimates and monitor receipts.